 U. S. Army Special Forces took advantage of the military situation involving other units of?

-U. S. Army Special Forces took advantage of the military situation involving other units of the Army and Air Force to set up an "A" camp at Ben Cat, about ten miles northwest of Bien Hoa, Republic of Vietnam.
+Background: U. S. Army Special Forces took advantage of the military situation involving other units of the Army and Air Force to set up an "A" camp at Ben Cat, about ten miles northwest of Bien Hoa, Republic of Vietnam.

 While members of the 173rd Airborne Brigade were engaging the Viet Cong in ground action, and while the Viet Cong positions in the area were being hit by U. S. Air Force strikes from the air, Special Forces soldiers were airlifted into the area to establish the camp.